edoardottt/gochanges/README.md

 - [x] docker-compose.yml
 - [ ] Tests
 - [ ] Mount ext volume
+- [ ] Use only a client to store all changes
 - [ ] Send mail using OAuth2.0